 Walk or run a marathon, bike a century ride, or participate in a triathlon—work up a sweat for BCC!
-Fundraise for BCC by joining any preexisting endurance event and creating an online fundraising campaign on My Charity of Choice.
+Fundraise for BCC by joining any preexisting endurance event and creating an online fundraising campaign.

 Love cooking?
 Enjoy golf?
 Avid hiker?
 We love it when friends and families get involved with our community.
 When you organize an event as a family, community group or company you’re not only raising money to support BCC – you are also raising awareness about BCC’s mission.

 To get started, tell us about your event and receive our fundraising toolkit to help make your event successful.

 Erika Bell, Ph.D., BCC’s Manager of Medical Information Services, is available to present an informative Breast Cancer 101 presentation at your location.
 If you’re interested in learning more, please send an email to firstname.lastname@example.org.

 Tax deduction or donation receipt for in-kind goods donated to your event:

 A person, company, or venue that makes an in-kind good or service donation to your event is not eligible to receive a tax deduction or donation receipt for their donation.
 They are making the donation as a goodwill gesture to you, who is also doing something out of good will to benefit a charity.
 Usually the best way for a business to handle giving a good or service is to write it off as a business expense as opposed to a charitable donation.
 Even for Breast Cancer Connections hosted events, we are not allowed to provide a tax deduction letter for in kind goods, per IRS code.
 The donor just receives an acknowledgment of the items donated and it’s up to them and their accountant to figure out if any tax deduction is warranted based upon IRS code.

 Cash donations at event that include cash jar, ticket price, or silent auction bid: